uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### Proposal

-Recently, bike-sharing in big cities has become an important part of residents' daily life, which plays a significant role in urban transportation system.
-The data is spatiotemporal, in other words, it varies over space and time.
-That variation can be explored, described, and modeled in many different ways.
-The overlap of two datasets shows many factors affecting residents' bike-renting behavior.
+Recently, bike-sharing in big cities has become an important part of residents' daily life, and its role in urban transportation system has never been more significant.
+Looking at the spatiotemporal bike-sharing data in London, we could explore patterns, describe variations, or modeled the data in many different ways.
+From the two datasets, we may have a chance to take a peek at the residents' bike-renting behavior through many angles.

 Previous work has shown that weather is a key driver for variation in usage.
 By utilizing those datasets to analyze how extreme weather events like winter rains in London will affect bike-sharing system, it is safe to draw some conclusions to guide the process of making contingency plans.
 The locations of start-trip and end-trip is also considered to have the potential of revealing hot spots of bike-renting usage.